What is container architecture?

 Strengthen network security with network policies: Utilize network policies to control the flow of traffic between containers and services, effectively managing network access and reducing the risk of internal threats.

-Employ multitenancy safeguards: In environments where multiple users or teams share resources, ensure isolation and security between different tenants to prevent unauthorized access or interference.
+Employ multitenancy safeguards: In environments where multiple users or teams share resources, such as multi-tenant clusters, ensure isolation and security between different tenants to prevent unauthorized access or interference.

 Use role-based access control (RBAC): RBAC defines roles and permissions for users and limits access to the minimum required for their function.